MichelleCoffey/chachatea_v1/README.md

  4. They can also sort through the products for their preferences.

- 5. The main navbar will allow to filter by price, category, teea tasting and blogs.
+ 5. The main navbar will allow to filter by price, category, tea tasting and blogs.

  6. The user will also be able to add tea to shopping basket and remove.